flowable/flowable-engine/docs/docusaurus/docs/bpmn/ch04-API.md

 Business processes are an integral part of software projects and they should be tested in the same way normal application logic is tested: with unit tests.
 Since Flowable is an embeddable Java engine, writing unit tests for business processes is as simple as writing regular unit tests.

-Flowable supports JUnit versions 3, 4 and 5 styles of unit testing.
+Flowable supports JUnit Jupiter styles of unit testing.

-In the JUnit 5 style one needs to use the org.flowable.engine.test.FlowableTest annotation or register the org.flowable.engine.test.FlowableExtension manually.
+In the JUnit Jupiter style one needs to use the org.flowable.engine.test.FlowableTest annotation or register the org.flowable.engine.test.FlowableExtension manually.
-The FlowableTest annotation is just a meta annotation and the does the registration of the FlowableExtension (i.e. it does @ExtendWith(FlowableExtension.class)).
+The FlowableTest annotation is just a meta-annotation and does the registration of the FlowableExtension (i.e., it does @ExtendWith(FlowableExtension.class)).
 This will make the ProcessEngine and the services available as parameters into the test and lifecycle methods (@BeforeAll, @BeforeEach, @AfterEach, @AfterAll).
 Before each test the processEngine will be initialized by default with the flowable.cfg.xml resource on the classpath.
-In order to specify a different configuration file the org.flowable.engine.test.ConfigurationResource annotation needs to be used (see second example).
+To specify a different configuration file, the org.flowable.engine.test.ConfigurationResource annotation needs to be used (see second example).
 Process engines are cached statically over multiple unit tests when the configuration resource is the same.

 By using FlowableExtension, you can annotate test methods with org.flowable.engine.test.Deployment.